Max77788/food_restaurant_ai_assistant/README.md

-# MOM AI Food Ordering Assistant
+# Ⓜ️OⓂ️ AI Food Ordering Assistant
 #### Welcome to MOM AI Food Ordering Assistant - your ultimate guide to discovering and ordering the best wings!
 Whether you're a spicy aficionado, a BBQ lover, or a fan of the classic buffalo, MOM AI Food Ordering Assistant is here to cater to all your wing cravings.
 Our AI-powered assistant is designed to recommend the perfect wings for your palate, ensuring a delicious and satisfying experience every time.😋🍗

 Features